What is a birth doula?

 We are all independent business women, who have chosen to work together for the good of ourselves professionally, and for the good of our clients.
 We trust one another, and enjoy one another.
 We work as professional colleagues.

-MDC doulas meet at least four times each month: our Meet the Doula Happy Hour, the group prenatal, and twice “in-house” to learn from one another and support each other.
+MDC doulas meet at least three times each month: our Meet the Doula Happy Hour and twice “in-house” to learn from one another and support each other.
 We also do a good amount of email, phone, text, and online communication as well.

 How does backup work?